art + exploration by Jennifer Drinkwater

 This reminded me of enthusiastic wallpaper.
 And yes, that's gold.

 Evolution.
-An underpainting for a landscape painting of Mississippi Delta farm.
+An underpainting for a landscape painting of a Mississippi Delta farm.

 I located an architectural element from a building on the property (see below), repeated it, adding windows for visual interest.
 Gold + Silver.

-And then there’s the River.
+And then there’s the Big Muddy.
 We received a framed Fisk map of the Mississippi River as a wedding gift, and it’s one of my most prized possessions.

 If you’re unfamiliar, Howard Fisk was a geographer and cartographer for the US Army Corps of Engineers who created these maps of the lower Mississippi River to capture its ever-shifting quality and effect on the surrounding alluvial plain.